 This is a hugely popular method used by dog trainers as it makes your puppy believe that he hurts you every time he gives you a bite.

 You might find that your puppy takes this telling off to heart.
-When we tried it with Lola she would get all submissive and run to my wife for reassurance.
+When we tried it with our puppy he would get all submissive and run to my wife for reassurance.

 The key is to not comfort them at this point, as this could lead to more biting.
 By shunning the puppy momentarily, you will get the best results.
 It sounds harsh, but if you really do want your French Bulldog to stop biting, you need to stick firm.